vijaesh/tv-logos/README.md

 This project is possible thanks to Creative Commons ShareAlike licenses, CC BY-SA and CC BY-NC-SA.
 By using the logos you have to agree with the following: The logo you are about to use is the intellectual property of the copyright, trademark holder and is offered to you as a convenience for lawful use.

-For more info on the project or information please PM me or send me email at tapio.sinnertwin(at)gmail.com I will try my best to reply within 24hr.
-Thank you.